EMPAT94/empat94.github.io/_gs/tutorial.md

 ## Chapter 15 - Avian Prosecution 2

 Looking back on it, I was astonished that killing living beings en masse was not enough to deter me from moving forward.
 Leaving this place was enough motivation at first, but later on, I doubt that was true.
 Perhaps I just didn't care anymore?
 The mental acclimation sure was working its magic.
 Carol and Divin didn't think twice before attacking.
 I had no room for hesitation myself since I was critical support.
 However, I did see Taro and Julie fighting a losing battle against creeping apathy.
-I wonder how Arya would've fared if she wasn't a healer.
+I wonder how Arya would've fared if she wasn't a Healer.
 Her poking at a small vulture with her staff when it tried to attack Julie from the side made it clear she was being affected too, more or less.

 This vulture level was the hardest fight we had to fight so far.
 The monsters came in greater numbers and frequency.
 They were slightly more powerful than the imps, though I still couldn't see their levels.
 We were left with a mess of bleeding cuts, many of them deep, after every fight.

 Despite all that, our spirits were high.
 There was no threat of an ambush or death.
 We were all raking in quite a load of XP.
 At the end of our fourth fight, the biggest vulture dropped gloves that were not utterly destroyed!
-Julie claimed them citing her hurt fingers due to constant arrow shoot.
+Julie claimed them citing her hurt fingers due to constant sniping.
 All things considered, we were moving at a steady pace.
 Eventually, Arya reached level 4.
 The one next was yours truly.
-I quickly opened my status window in the break that followed and made it show all my attributes.
+I quickly opened my Status Window in the break that followed and made it show all my attributes.

 ---